Entities

 For more information on access rules, see Access Rules.

-This allows you to describe aspects of the entity which may be useful to you or other team members when using the entity within the app.
+This allows you to document the entity to help you or other team members use the entity within the app.

 You can also edit an entity by opening the entity properties dialog box.